Our AI features started the way everyone’s do: call the OpenAI API, ship the feature, move on. Then the bills started stacking up.

 )

-The fallback mechanism is critical.
-Local inference will go down — model updates, GPU OOM, container restarts.
+The fallback is critical.
+Local inference will go down at some point: model updates, GPU OOM, container restarts.
 Your features can’t go down with it.
-The router silently falls back to the API and logs the incident.
-You fix the local setup without any user impact.
+The router falls back to the API quietly, logs the incident, and you fix the local setup later.
+No user impact.

 Before (All API)